Complexlity/stackdocs/scripts/README.md

 This is for script(s) ending with `.py`

-IMPORTANT: All other scripts have either fullfilled their work or  their functions transfered to `createCampaign.py` script so they wouldn't be covered here
+IMPORTANT: All other scripts have either fullfilled their work or  their functions transfered to `createCampaign.py` script so they wouldn't be covered here.
+See the `archive` folder

 ## Requirements